Federal Reserve Banks

 3. From 2009 to 2012, the PSAF was adjusted to reflect the actual clearing balance levels maintained; previously, the PSAF had been calculated based on a projection of clearing balance levels.
 Return to table

-In 2016 specifically, Reserve Banks recovered 104.7 percent of the total priced services costs, including the PSAF.5 The Reserve Banks' operating expenses and imputed costs totaled $410.6 million.
-Revenue from operations totaled $434.2 million, resulting in net income from priced services of $23.7 million.
-The commercial check-collection service and the Fedwire Funds and National Settlement Service achieved full cost recovery; however, the FedACH Service and the Fedwire Securities Service did not achieve full cost recovery because of investment costs associated with the multiyear technology initiatives discussed above.
-Greater-than-expected check volume processed by the Reserve Banks has been the single most significant factor in greater than full cost recovery overall.
+In 2017, Reserve Banks recovered 104.1 percent of the total priced services costs, including the PSAF.5 The Reserve Banks' operating expenses and imputed costs totaled $419.4 million.
+Revenue from operations totaled $441.6 million, resulting in net income from priced services of $22.2 million.
+The commercial check-collection service, the Fedwire Funds and National Settlement Services, and the Fedwire Securities Service achieved full cost recovery; however, the FedACH Service did not achieve full cost recovery because of investment costs associated with the multiyear technology initiative to modernize its processing platform.

 Commercial Check-Collection Service